LumaRay/jel/README.md

 ### jel : Javascript Elements

-*A vanilla javascript DOM elements creation and management library*
+*A vanilla javascript DOM elements creation and management helper library*

+Simply turn all `<h1>that stuff</h1>` into `jel("h1", "this one")`

+This library should help move from explicit HTML markup to javascript objects coding.
+Just retrieve JSON elements' init objects from a server or initialize them yourself, then convert them into common javascript objects and use with **jel** function (or add as templates for a later use).

     Version: 0.1
     Created by: Yury Laykov / Russia, Zelenograd